The average number of decisions an adult makes in one day is 35,000.

 I wanted to think that the ones who caused the destruction were saying,

-Long live — Death to death!
+Long live life — Death to death!

 We could talk ourselves silly.
 The longest conversation lasted nearly six hours, and even then you said you could go longer.
 One time you told me about the road trip you and your wife took from out west back to the east coast.
 I told you about how I had done the same drive.
 We both loved the song Jolene by Ray LaMontagne and Santa Fe and taking our time on the road.
 It was easy to conclude: we are the same.
-I laughed when your age showed through your inclination toward paper maps instead of using Google Maps.
+I laughed when your age showed through your inclination toward paper maps instead of Google Maps.

 The last time we spoke it was for seven minutes.
 You called to tell me that she had found out.
 She knew everything.
 That you walked through the door of your home and your wife asked How was Richmond?